aberiggs/CS352-Notes/Lec 2 - Syntax Analysis Overview.md

 - Discards (abstract) unneeded information

 #### Ambiguous Grammar
-- You can end up with 2 different parse tree
+- You can end up with 2 different parse trees